Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Shells
   * Solids.

-The API provides classes to build objects:
+The classes provided by the API have the following features:
   * The constructors of classes provide different construction methods;
   * The class retains different tools used to build objects as fields;
   * The class provides a casting method to obtain the result automatically with a function-like call.